KDE/digikam-doc/image_editor/colors_tools.rst

 The filter tries to reproduce the famous Ilford(tm) SFX and Kodak Tmax infrared film series.
 These films has a sensitivity range of 200-800 ISO.

-    - Ilford SPX 200 (Infrared), Ilford SPX 400 (Infrared), Ilford SPX 800 (Infrared).
+    - Ilford SPX 200, Ilford SPX 400, Ilford SPX 800.
-    - Kodak Tmax 100, Kodak Tmax 400, Kodak TriX, Kodak HIE (Infrared).
+    - Kodak HIE.

 Because the filter mixes color channels to reproduce infrared film (with emphasis on green channel), one can not simulate infrared effect from black and white original photograph, since the color information is missing.